 One of the most common psychiatric emergencies that we see is threats of suicide, as well as actual suicide attempts themselves.
 Please be aware that talk and threats of suicide should ALWAYS be taken seriously.
 If you personally are experiencing thoughts of suicide, do not ignore them!
 You need to take those seriously and get the help you need.
 We can’t stress enough how important it is to find good, professional help right away.
 For information on how to help yourself during a crisis, visit the National Alliance On Mental Health’s article here.

 If someone you know has attempted suicide, call 911 immediately.
 If a friend or loved one has threatened suicide, do not leave them alone and get professional help right away.
 You may call our office or other resources in town if the situation is under control.
 If not, we recommend that you call 911 immediately.

 Occasionally, people suffering from certain mental illnesses may mistakenly perceive threats where there are none.
 In extreme cases, they can react to this threat by following their natural self-defense instincts, which may place others around them in danger.
-Rapid changes in behavior, threatened or actual violence, and aggression without reasonable explanation are all signs that the person needs help, and fast.
+Rapid changes in

 If you find yourself experiencing the symptoms described above, please seek emergency help by calling 911 or going to a hospital.
 If you find yourself in a situation where a person exhibiting those behaviors is placing you or others in immediate danger, get emergency help by calling 911.
 If you’ve observed a pattern of behavior that could lead to violence in yourself or others, but are not in immediate danger call our office.